digiltd/oh-rtd-test/Nest-Binding.md

     # Data refresh interval in ms (optional, defaults to 60000)
     # nest:refresh=60000

-    # the client_id for the client you created (replace with your own)
+    # the Client ID for the client you created (replace with your own)
     nest:client_id=e5cc5558-ec55-4c55-8555-4b95555f4979

-    # the client_secret for the client you created (replace with your own)
+    # the Client Secret for the client you created (replace with your own)
     nest:client_secret=ZZo28toiuoiurok4WjUya1Bnc

-    # the pincode that was generated when you authorized your account to allow
+    # the PIN code that was generated when you authorized your account to allow
     # this client
-    nest:pincode=2JTXXXJL
+    nest:pin_code=2JTXXXJL

 ## Item configuration